ECE Services - click here to go to an article for employers on payment for staff time outside of usual work hours

 Legally, the answer is complex and depends on the type of contract that a teacher is employed on.

 Morally, employers have an obligation as a 'good employer' to ensure their staff are not over-worked and are adequately compensated for the volume of work that they do.

-- Legal requirements if you are paid a salary
+- Legal requirements if you are paid a salary or wage

 - What if you don’t have enough time to do all your work during normal working hours?